elena19m/cloud-courses/website/docs/common/containers/_docker.md

 In order not to delete the volumes from the recipe, we need to run the `docker-compose stop` command to stop the containers defined in the YAML file.
 :::

-### Exercise: Mount a persistent volume in the container
+#### Exercise: Mount a persistent volume in the container

 Start a container from the `nextcloud` image to which you attach a volume called` nextcloud-vol` to `/var/www/html`.
 Restart the container and check that the configurations made when starting the container have been saved.

-## Container security
+### Container security

 An advantage of using containers, in addition to the ease of building and starting containers, comes from the fact that a container runs in an isolated environment from the rest of the system.
 From this we can limit the running of applications in the container.
-We can do this by limiting process access to other processes in the system, as we saw in the TODO example, or we can do this by limiting the number of cyclesCPUs that can be accessed by the container, or by limiting the ram memory that can be allocated by applications in the container.
+We can do this by limiting process access to other processes in the system, as we saw in the example bellow, or we can do this by limiting the number of cyclesCPUs that can be accessed by the container, or by limiting the ram memory that can be allocated by applications in the container.

 However, a disadvantage that containers have over virtual machines comes from the fact that a container runs on the same system as the host system and when it makes system calls it runs code from within the host kernel.
 If a vulnerability is discovered that allows an application to exit the container, it can affect the entire system, especially if it is a vulnerability at the kernel level.